 I’m not usually too fussy about what I eat but I’m a little bored with the same foods.
 I have a grocery delivery this week and I’ve added lentils to the order to make my stews a little bit different.
 I’ve also ordered rice noodles and bean sprouts and I’ll cook a stir fry, sometime this week.
 I haven’t cooked rice noodles before so I hope I can get that right.
 Apparently, I soak them for a while and add them to the stir fry.
 I like chopped bacon and mushrooms in my stir-fry.

 I made sausage cassrole this week so I think I’ll cook chicken stew this week.
 I have a lot of chicken in the freezer and I have celery which is my secret ingredient in stews and soups!
 Knorr stock cubes are anotehr essential ingredient as well as the usual root veggies.

-I wrote about investments in my Finance Friday post but one investment I didn’t mention was gold.
-If things get really bad and there are runs on the banks you need to survive.
-In such circumstances, you need you food cupboards full, dried foods like rice and lentils and aone or two gold bars!
+I wrote about investments in my Finance Friday post, but one investment I didn’t mention was gold.
+If things get terrible and there are runs on the banks, you need to survive.
+In such circumstances, you need your food cupboards full of dried foods like rice and lentils and one or two gold bars!
 A 5g gold bar is small enough to carry in your wallet and would probably buy you food for a month in dire circumstances.
 It might be worth thinking about.
-Gold had been going up in value recently and it is a good hedge against inflation too.
+Gold has been going up in value recently, and it is a good hedge against inflation too.